 Today in World War II History—May 5, 1943

-75 Years Ago—May 5, 1943: In continuing attack on Allied North Atlantic convoy ONS-5, eleven Allied ships and one German U-boat are sunk.
+80 Years Ago—May 5, 1943: In the continuing German attack on Allied North Atlantic convoy ONS-5, eleven Allied ships and one German U-boat are sunk.

-Japanese launch offensive south of Yangtze River toward Chungking.
+Japanese launch an offensive south of the Yangtze River toward Chongqing.

 First flight of production-model North American P-51B Mustang (with a Packard-built Merlin engine), at Inglewood, CA.